 Advocating for Oneself: Exploring the Power of Influence and Persuasion, will be held Monday, Nov.
 5, 2:30 – 4 p.m., in the Memorial Union River Valley Room

 Why do so many women feel uncomfortable advocating for themselves?
 Gender stereotypes play a role.
 Many women hesitate to speak up and advocate for themselves out of concern for being seen as aggressive or overly confident.
-Women also tend to suffer from self-doubt and imposter syndrome – making them more likely to understand the value they bring.
+Women also tend to suffer from self-doubt and imposter syndrome – making them more likely to underestimate the value they bring.

 This session will share ideas about effectively advocating for yourself and navigating your career path though the power of influence and persuasion.